hbctraining/scRNA-seq_online/lessons/pseudobulk_DESeq2_scrnaseq.md

 aggr_counts <- t(aggr_counts)
 ```

-For the second step, we need to identify all `cell type_name` columns that correspond to a given cell type (cluster), so that we can subset these columns from our global matrix for DE analysis focused on this cell type.
+For the second step, we need to identify all `cell type_sample` column names that correspond to a given cell type (cluster), so that we can subset these columns from our global matrix for DE analysis focused on this cell type.
 There are multiple ways to achieve this.

 In this example, we use the `tstsrplit()` function to split our `cell type_sample` string by "\_", which will separate the string into `cell type` and `sample` (i.e., the string elements on either side of the underscore split).
 The output of the `tstrsplit` function is a list, with all `cell type` sub-strings gathered in the first element of the list and all `sample` sub-strings gathered in the second element of the list, with the initial order conserved.